 - Excellent client relations, writing, interpersonal and communication skills;

 - Experience in or exposure to strategic planning and facilitation;

 - Ability to travel; and

 - Good sense of humor and willingness to be flexible.

 Working Conditions & Physical Demands

-- Ability to sit for long periods of time;
+- Ability to work at workstation for long periods of time; and

-- Ability to use a keyboard for extended periods of time; and
+- Ability to use a computer keyboard for extended periods of time.

 The content is intended to describe the general nature and level of work being performed by persons assigned to this job.
 It is not intended to constitute an exhaustive list of all responsibilities and duties required.